Environment Variables

 If you want your app to behave differently for each build environment, e.g. use a QA backend when

-for this environment variable for every build environment (BUILD_ENV=qa
+for this environment variable for every build environment (BUILD_ENV=qa, BUILD_ENV=production,

 etc.).